 Powertrain coverage protects from costly repairs to your vehicle’s powertrain.
 This can include items such as:

 - Transfer case

 Generally, powertrain warranties last longer than bumper-to-bumper warranties with coverage ranging from 4 years/50,000 miles to 10 years/100,000 miles.
-Some car manufacturers such as Volkswagen combine comprehensive and powertrain coverage into a single warranty, whereas other manufacturers might offer powertrain coverage as an additional add-on warranty.
+Some car manufacturers, like Volkswagen, combine comprehensive and powertrain coverage into a single warranty, whereas other manufacturers might offer powertrain coverage as separate warranty.

-Though the powertrain is less likely to breakdown than other components on your vehicle (which is why the length of coverage is longer for powertrain warranties), the cost of repair is often much higher.
+Though the powertrain is less likely to break down than other components on your vehicle (which is why the length of coverage is longer for powertrain warranties), the cost of repairs is often much higher.
 For example, the average cost for a transmission replacement is between $4,931 and $5,107, according to RepairPal.

 In addition to bumper-to-bumper and powertrain coverage, your manufacturer’s warranty may also mention protection for corrosion perforation, replacement parts, accessories, seat belts, and emissions control systems.
 Terms vary widely across brands and contracts, so it’s best to check your vehicle’s specific warranty.

 Exceptions And Exclusions

 There are exceptions and exclusions with every car warranty.
 Typically, you should not expect your car warranty to cover any of these items: